 Therefore, in order to grow your fine/craft chocolate brand, an underutilized method is to focus and attract light category users―those who eat fine/craft chocolate less frequently but prone to shopping foods based on the same system of values (quality, transparency, ethics, etc.).
 These consumers, in fact, make up a more substantial proportion of chocolate tasters compared to heavy category users, and because they only buy more occasionally fine or craft chocolate, they do not know many brands.
 As a result of their limited brand repertoire, they tend to show a bit more loyalty just because they have fewer brands to choose from or because they are more likely apt to sustain locally-made products.
 These buyers may appear difficult to reach, but growth depends on acquiring them with the right approach.

 After implementing a proper product distribution, putting together a solid brand awareness strategy is the crucial step in growing business for your fine/craft chocolate brand.

 Best time and tools to start planning an effective brand awareness strategy

 Summertime is the best period of the year to plan your brand awareness strategy effectively as a craft chocolate or fine cacao brand, as the highest peaks in sales are concentrated during fall, winter, and early spring.
 However, every time is right when you just need to assess or revise your current branding plan—if you have ever defined one.

 People out there will not buy your products just because you think they are the best on the square—yet without actually being aware of a few other competitors already struggling for the same attention on a blurry vagueness.
-Potential consumers and customers will buy your brand —and keep doing so—based on how well you are able to transfer the perception of your differentiating value on them, consciously and consistently.
+Potential customers will buy your chocolate brand—and keep doing so—based on how well you are able to transfer the perception of your differentiating value on them, consciously and consistently.